The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Opening Argument

 (side note: if you have a good southern drawl, break it out for this opening speech.
-The great heroes and villains of courtroom dramas always had a good southern drawl, so it will bring the house down if you even just give it the old college try)
+The great heroes and villains of courtroom dramas always had a good southern drawl, so it will bring the house down if you even give it the old college try.

 It is important to concede that Halloween III is campy.
-There is no way around it, though there are arguments to make in support of its camp (more on that later).
+There is no way around it, though arguments support its camp (more on that later).

 Contention #1: Halloween III features an A+ HORROR soundtrack